 Of course, I always recommend learning the local lingo if you are a digital nomad!

-There are so many fun things to do in Antigua Guatemala for temporary digital nomads, remote workers, travelers, and backpackers.
+There are many fun things to do in Antigua Guatemala for temporary digital nomads, remote workers, travelers, and backpackers.

 Some of the highlights of our time here were: